Paluma Push Social Rides

 Hidden Valley Social Ride

-Where: meeting point is the Ted Furber Memorial Park aka the Cricket Grounds in Hidden Valley.
+Where: Meeting point is the Ted Furber Memorial Park aka the Cricket Grounds in Hidden Valley.
 This is the finish line for the Paluma Push as well as the After Party and camping location for the event.
 Please note, this is private property and the trails are not accessible outside of the social rides and the Paluma Push race day.
 Please respect these restrictions in order for the event to have a long-lasting and positive relationship with the property owners.

 Ride Description: